 Each case has one thread that captures everything: messages from humans and agents, status changes, stage transitions, tool calls, file attachments, and subtask summaries.

-Threads can also exist standalone — outside any case — functioning as a chatbot or agent conversation.
+Threads can also exist standalone — outside any case — functioning as a an assistant conversation.

 Thread Events